frankdb/react200-weather-app/README.md

 # React 200 Weather App

 This app grabs the weather for a city using the Open Weather API.
 It uses React and Redux for state management.
 Bootstrap is used for styling.
+You can visit the page on: https://fb-react200-weatherapp.herokuapp.com/

 ## Getting Started